 Would remain eligibility but for attaining such age.

-Options for Continuous Eligibility for Children
+Mandatory Continuous Eligibility for Children

-The state provides continuous eligibility to children if the child:
+The state provides continuous eligibility to all children under age 19 and that:

-Yes

-No

-Continuous eligibility is provided to all children of the following age

-Under age 19

-Under other age

 The continuous eligibility period begins on the effective date of the child’s most recent determination or redetermination of eligibility, and ends on the last day of the earlier of the following periods:

-The month that the child’s age exceeds the age limit to which this provision applies
+The month that the child turns 19 years old

-The end of the continuous eligibility period, which is:

 12 months

-Another period of continuous eligibility, not to exceed 12 months.

 Continuous eligibility is provided to children eligible under all mandatory and optional eligibility groups (excluding Medically Needy) who would otherwise lose eligibility because of any change in circumstances, unless:

 The child dies.